 Airbnb is a prime example of a company that leveraged an effective product positioning strategy to drive business growth.
 When the company first entered the market, the traditional hotel industry was dominating the travel and accommodation sector.
 Airbnb recognized that there was a gap in the market for travelers seeking a more authentic, localized experience when traveling.

-By strategically positioning itself as the go-to platform for unique, local travel experiences, Airbnb was able to differentiate from traditional hotel.
+By strategically positioning itself as the go-to platform for unique, local travel experiences, Airbnb was able to differentiate itself from traditional hotels.
 It taped into a new market of travelers who value authenticity and local connections.
 The company’s messaging consistently communicated this positioning.
-It emphasized the personal touch and local flavor that sets Airbnb apart from other travel options.
+It emphasized the personal touch and local flavor that set Airbnb apart from other travel options.